LynnMuchiri/FormatFPS/README.md

 - Tab: Pause/menu

 ## Contributions

-To contribute:
+- To contribute to the project:
-    -Fork the repository.
+   - Fork the repository.
-    -Create a branch on your forked repository.
+   - Create a branch on your forked repository.
-    -Submit a pull request.
+   - Submit a pull request.